-Graded Assignments: We will try our best to return the graded assignments within a week of submission, before the corresponding tutorial.
+Graded Assignments: We will try our best to return the graded assignments within a week of submission.
+However, the return may occasionally be delayed by a couple of days due to other obligations, life circumstances or an unusually high number of submissions.